 “How did you know it was broken?”

 “Yes, that’s what your coat says.
 In 15 different languages… and it’s always misspelled.”

 “Not a funny one.”

 Look, you’ve seen what Hulk can do to a Helicarrier… right?
 Who hasn’t.
 This one wasn’t in great shape.
-And Loki was about to bring the Chitauri down on New York City.
+And Loki was about to bring the Chitauri down on New York City, totally bypassing my anti-Chitauri grid by use of the Tesseract.
 So that was great.
 Part of me wanted to rush over there and help save the day, I’m not going to lie.
 But the rest of me was like “I have a mission.
 Let’s getter dun.”
 I opened my mouth to start giving commands, when Rocket, wearing a janitor’s costume, leapt out of a vent and pointed a gun at me.

 You owe me!”